ehsoc/rest/README.md

 # rest
-Rest is an experimental Web Resource abstraction for composing REST APIs in Go (Golang).
+Rest is an experimental web resource abstraction for composing REST APIs in Go (Golang).

 - **Rapid prototyping**.
 - **Web Server generation (http.Handler)**
 - **REST API Specification generation (Open-API v2)**

 ## Base components:
-- API (Like a Resource, but it is the root resource node)
+- API.
+Is the root, it contains the server information, and can generate the server handler, and the API specification.
 - Resource.
 Each resource is a node in a URL path.

 **Code example:**